 Geography KS1/KS2: The United Kingdom

-This video gives pupils the opportunity to explore the four different countries that make up the United Kingdom.
+This short film offers primary pupils a journey around the four countries that make up the United Kingdom.

 It identifies the capital, the flag and a key human and physical feature of each country.

-This video explores the countries that make up the United Kingdom and identifies a key human and physical feature of each one.
+This short film explores the countries that make up the United Kingdom and identifies a key human and physical feature of each one.

 It also shares the flags of the countries that make up the United Kingdom.

-This video is an ideal tool to teach pupils what human and physical features are in geography and to identify these in the context of the United Kingdom.
+This film is an ideal tool to teach pupils what human and physical features are in geography and to identify these in the context of the United Kingdom.

 It will help pupils to understand that the United Kingdom is made up of four countries and that each of these countries has its own significant human and physical features.

-Being map based, the video will also help pupils to understand the shape of the country and how the countries fit together.
+Being map based, the film will also help pupils to understand the shape of the country and how the countries fit together.

 Points for discussion: